hiibolt/KnowledgeBase/pages/Coin Toss.md

 		  Accordingly:
 		  ![image.png](../assets/image_1695231227676_0.png)

-		  Next, to calculate the deviation itself, we must SUM each
+		  Next, to calculate the deviation itself, we must take the sum of each element minus the average square.
+Here, I use the same ``reduce`` function from before to do so - it calculates that formula and adds it to the accumulator.

+		  Finally, we mu
 		- ![image.png](../assets/image_1695230188595_0.png)
 	- ## 3.2 Table Measurements
 		- #### 1.)
 Calculating the Perimeter and Area